pingcap/docs-cn/placement-rules-in-sql.md

 ### Assign placement to a partitioned table

-> **Note:**
->
-> The following example uses list partitioning, which is currently an experimental feature of TiDB.
-Partitioned tables also require the `PRIMARY KEY` to be included in all columns in the table's partitioning function.

 In addition to assigning placement options to tables, you can also assign the options to table partitions.
 For example:

 ```sql